Title 41 of the Code of Federal Regulations

-Title 41 of the Code of Federal Regulations ("CFR"), titled Public Contracts and Property Management, is the portion of the CFR that governs federal government public contracts within the United States.
+Title 41 of the Code of Federal Regulations (CFR), titled Public Contracts and Property Management, is the portion of the CFR that governs federal government public contracts within the United States.

+Contents

+Title 41 comprises four volumes, and is divided into six subtitles.
+Only three of the subtitles are currently in use, the others being either obsolesced (Subtitle A) or reserved for future use (Subtitles D and E).
+The title contains the administrative regulations for public contracts for the underlying federal statutes in Title 41 of the United States Code.
+It is the portion of the Code of Federal Regulations (CFR) that governs federal government public contracts within the United States.
 It is available in digital or printed form.

-Title 41 comprises four volumes, and is divided into six Subtitles.
-Only three of the Subtitles are currently in use, the others being either obsolesced (Subtitle A) or reserved for future use (Subtitles D and E).

 Subtitle A: Federal Procurement Regulations System

 Subtitle A, which previously covered the Federal Procurement Regulations System, was replaced in 1983 by the Federal Acquisition Regulation now set out in Title 48 of the Code of Federal Regulations.

 Subtitle B: Other Provisions Relating to Public Contracts

 Subtitle B is titled Other Provisions Relating to Public Contracts.
 It comprises Chapters 50, 51, 60 and 61, and occupies substantially all of Volume 1.